khaleddrashadd/Airbnb-clone/README.md

 ## Introduction

-Airbnb clone app is airbnb like web app built with NextJS with functionality to reserve and to publish your places for renting and.
+Airbnb clone app is airbnb like web app built with NextJS with functionality to reserve and to publish your places for renting.

 ## Demo